 Trap Shooting Clubs and the National Shooting Sports Foundation

-Certain trap shooting clubs partner with the National Shooting Sports Foundation, better known as the NSSF.
+Certain trap shooting clubs are officially partnered with the National Shooting Sports Foundation, better known as the NSSF.
 This organization was founded in 1961 to encourage suicide prevention, gun safety, and wildfire prevention.

 The NSSF exists to help develop target shooting facilities, including trap shooting clubs.
 They offer information, partnerships between different ranges across the country, and community outreach programs.